 9 Ways to Have Fun With Snowballs on a Snow Day

 There are lots of ways to have fun outside on a snow day.
-Here is a list of activities to inspire some winter fun with snowballs.
+Pull on some mittens and explore this list of activities to inspire some winter fun with snowballs.

 preschool fun in the snow with snowballs

-• There's the light fluffy snow that is perfect for making snow angels.
+• Light fluffy snow is perfect for making snow angels.

 We had fun with some new activities on a recent snow day and hope you like them too.
 We discovered there’s so much more you can do with snowballs than just toss them at each other!